 - Whether the defendant had a minor involvement in the offence

-- If any property that was stolen was voluntarily returned
+- If any property stolen was voluntarily returned

-What to do if you are accused of robbery
+What should you do if you are accused of robbery?

-If you are accused of robbery you should seek specialist legal advice as soon as you are able to do so.
+If you are accused of robbery it is crucial that you seek urgent specialist legal advice as soon as you are able to do so.
 This is a complex area of the law with severe associated penalties, so expert representation is essential, particularly prior to a police interview or if the case is going to court.

 - Burglary Solicitors